heistp/antler/README.md

 #### Features

-- allow reports to run either during or after tests (or both)
+- move SCE examples into sce-tests repo and deploy to public server
 - refactor examples to share common setup
-- move SCE examples into sce-tests repo
 - build examples to a public server and remove from README

 #### Bugs

 - improve poor error messages from CUE for syntax errors under disjunctions (e.g. when Env length > max- Run.Test: field not allowed)
+- record error from node when it exits with status 1

 ### Inbox